zlgesundheit/zlg-platform/README.md

-### Step 6 - Send and "create" Composition at the server usind EHRid
+### Step 6 - Send and "create" Composition at the server using EHRid

 Endpoint: {{ehrUrl}}/ehr/:ehrId/composition?Prefer=return=representation